| | |

 Knit only in garter stitch, the cardigan has simple shaping through increases and decreases.

-Scroll down to view the free pattern or you can purchase a printer-friendly ad-free PDF here.
+Scroll down to view the free pattern, or grab a printer-friendly ad-free PDF here.

 Chunky oversized cardigan